chengchengbai/HSI-CMS/README.md

-This codes are for paper 'Cluster Wised Manifold Hyperspectral Image Super Resolution'
+Codes for paper 'Preserving Clustering Manifold Structure for Hyperspectral Imagery Super-Resolution'

+The paper is now under review AAAI 2018, we will release complete codes after be accepted.

 Author: Bai Cheng, Zhang Lei